 Razorgator is your one-stop shop for 2014 Buffalo Bills tickets at Ralph Wilson Stadium.
-Quarterback Kevin Kolb, running back Fred Jackson, and wide receiver Stevie Johnson will lead the Bills charge to the end zone this season, while defensive end Mario Williams, defensive tackle Marcell Dareus, and linebacker Manny Lawson anchor a formidable Bills defense.
+Running back Fred Jackson and wide receiver Stevie Johnson will lead the Bills charge to the end zone this season, while defensive end Mario Williams, defensive tackle Marcell Dareus, and linebacker Manny Lawson anchor a formidable Bills defense.
 With strong leaders on both sides of the ball, there’s good cause for optimism in the AFC East and good reason to snag some Buffalo Bills tickets right now before the Bills bandwagon fills up.

 Learn more about our 100% Guarantee »